evidence-dev/evidence/sites/test-env/pages/dropdown-debug.md

 ---

-This dropdown should have an initial value of 5 (actual: {inputs.hardCodeDefault.value})
+This dropdown should have an initial value of 5 (actual: {inputs.hardCodedDefault.value})

 <Dropdown name="hardCodedDefault" defaultValue={[5]}>